hashicorp-education/learn-consul-sameness-groups/README.md

 - Deploy HashiCups frontend in the first Kubernetes cluster
 - Deploy HashiCups backend in the second Kubernetes cluster
 - Configure Consul cluster peering between the two clusters
-- Export the HashiCups `products-api` service in the second datacenter
+- Export the HashiCups `product-api` service in the second datacenter
 - Connect the HashiCups frontend and backend via the cluster peering
 - Verify peered Consul services
 - Destroy environment